 On January 10, a massive 7.0 earthquake struck Haiti.
 Six months later, relief efforts are moving very slowly.
-On our rebroadcast of today's To the Point, has Haiti's government been an obstacle in the flow of aid?
+Has Haiti's government been an obstacle in the flow of aid?
 Why are donors taking so long to actually provide the funds they promised?
-How are people on the ground being helped?
-Also, beautiful new schools rise on the site of the Ambassador Hotel, and the strange tale of the Iranian nuclear scientist who either was – or wasn't – abducted by the CIA.
+How are people on the ground being helped and what do they need?
+Also, BP delays testing a new containment cap and drilling a relief well, and it just gets curiouser and curiouser – the case of Iranian nuclear scientist Shahram Amiri, who says he was kidnapped by the CIA.
 Sara Terry sits in for vacationing Warren Olney.

 Haitian Recovery Efforts ()

 It's been six months since a devastating magnitude-7.0 earthquake hit Haiti, killing as many as 230,000 people and leaving more than a million homeless.
 Governments, aid agencies and individuals all responded swiftly to the disaster, pledging more than $5 billion in aid, but only two percent of that money has actually reached Haiti.
 The US Senate has expressed its concerns about how aid is being managed.
 What's gone wrong?
 Why have relief efforts stalled?
 Could the American government pull back on its pledge of help?
 What about other countries?
 What support has actually reached those in need?